LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 ## 4. Create a campaign

-In LiveEngage, engagements can be added to either new or existing campaigns.
+In the Conversational Cloud, engagements can be added to either new or existing campaigns via the Campaign Builder.

 **As a best practice we recommend creating new, separate campaigns for Mobile App engagements**, in order to avoid misleading reporting for existing campaigns.
-To do so, simply click “**Add campaign**” at the bottom of the campaigns page.
+To do so, simply click “**Add campaign**” at the bottom of the Campaign Builder.

 When creating a new campaign, you first need to define the following: